"No, I don't want more athletes!"

 We get to take home the feeling of passion and pride when an athlete hits a milestone.
 We get to remember the coaches who developed the passion that’s now engrained deeply within ourselves and try our hardest to instill that passion in our own athletes; because we believe it made us better people.
 And we get to do what we love, whilst helping others.

 Although many of our clubs run non-profit with an entirely voluntary coaching team; increasing the number of athletes is just as important as for the clubs who run for profit.
 Other than the financial needs such as covering the cost of the training space and building a kitty for new club equipment, clubs may wish to grow their clubs for other reasons.
 For example, the coach needs to justify continuing to run classes and the athletes need to know it’s worth their while joining the class.
 So, there needs to be enough members attending.
-Plus, the more people at your sessions, the bigger the oppurtunity to help others.
+Plus, the more people at your sessions, the bigger the opportunity to help others.

 So, with that being said, here’s some professional advice on how to grow your sports club.

 With over 99% of adults (between 18 and 34) being online, we think it’s a little bit crazy to not have a club website.
 For many individuals, the first port of call when searching for a club is to find their website.
-Can you imagine the students you may be missing out on by not having your own site?
+Can you imagine the members you may be missing out on by not having your own site?

 On the other side of not having a website… is having a bad website.
 Don’t settle for low quality website builders that come ‘free’ with some pieces of software.
 In our experience these are badly thought-out with unattractive/unresponsive designs.
 If you’ve not got the budget to get a high-quality website designed, use an online website builder like Squarespace.
 You’ll get a highly professional website with an array of templates to choose from.